PlagueHO/foundryvtt-azure/README.md

 It uses the `felddy/foundryvtt:release` container image from Docker Hub.
 The source and documentation for this container image can be found [here](https://github.com/felddy/foundryvtt-docker).
 It will use your Foundry VTT username and password to download the Foundry VTT application files and register it with your license key.

-The following environment variables should be configured in the workflow to define the region to deploy to and the storage and container configuration:
+The following environment variables should be configured in the repository to define the region to deploy to and the storage and container configuration:

+- `TYPE`: Should be set to `ASS` to deploy the Azure App Service for Linux Containers and Azure Files architecture.
 - `LOCATION`: The Azure region to deploy the resources to.
 For example, `AustraliaEast`.
+- `BASE_RESOURCE_NAME`: The base name that will prefixed to all Azure resources deployed to ensure they are unique.
+For example, `myfvtt`.
+- `RESOURCE_GROUP_NAME`: The name of the Azure resource group to create and add the resources to.
+For example, `myfvtt-rg`.
 - `STORAGE_CONFIGURATION`: The configuration of the Azure Storage SKU to use for storing Foundry VTT user data.
 Must be one of `Premium_100GB` or `Standard_100GB`.
 - `APPSERVICEPLAN_CONFIGURATION`: The configuration of the Azure App Service Plan for running the Foundry VTT server.
 Must be one of `B1`, `P1V2`, `P2V2`, `P3V2`, `P1V3`, `P2V3`, `P3V3`.